Yibizo/reto-movimiento-steam-eq-6/game_design_doc.md

 _(example)_

 ## Controls
-How will the player interact with the game?
+Arrow key for up/down/left/right movement in the overworld, as well as navigation in the combat screen How will the player interact with the game?
 Will they be able to choose the controls?
 What kind of in-game events are they going to be able to trigger, and how? (e.g. pressing buttons, opening doors, etc.)

 ## Mechanics
+Main mechanic consists of replacing simple turn based combat with simple and time based coding challenges.
+Puzzles are to be discussed
 Are there any interesting mechanics?
 If so, how are you going to accomplish them?
 Physics, algorithms, etc.